 4.7.13.3 Service request procedure accepted by the network

 If the SERVICE REQUEST message was sent in PMM-IDLE mode, the indication from the lower layers that the security mode control procedure is completed shall be treated as a successful completion of the procedure.
-The timer T3317 shall be stopped, and the MS enters GMM-REGISTERED state and PMM-CONNECTED mode.
+The service request attempt counter shall be reset, timer T3317 shall be stopped, and the MS enters GMM-REGISTERED state and PMM-CONNECTED mode.

 If the SERVICE REQUEST message was sent in PMM-CONNECTED mode, then the reception of the SERVICE ACCEPT message shall be treated as a successful completion of the procedure.
 The timer T3317 shall be stopped and the MS remains in PMM-CONNECTED mode.